Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-- Stay in diverse locales, from the spa town of Monte Real to the old fishing village of São Pedro Moel.
+• Stay in diverse locales, from the spa town of Monte Real to the historic fishing village of São Pedro Moel.

-- Indulge in Portugal’s delicious fresh seafood, enticing pastries, espresso, and affordable, excellent wines.
+• Indulge in Portugal’s fresh seafood, enticing pastries, strong espresso, and excellent, affordable wines.

-- Spend the night exploring the medieval walled city of Óbidos after the day trippers have left.
+• Spend the night exploring the medieval walled city of Óbidos after the day-trippers have gone.

 What to Expect

-This tour offers a combination of easy terrain and moderate hills and is ideal for beginning and experienced cyclists.
-Rides are on relatively flat paved roads and bike lanes.
-Expect more undulating terrain when crossing the small hills separating the Atlantic coast from the rolling interior.
-You will encounter some traffic when entering and exiting historic town centers and beachside bike paths and lanes.
+This tour features a mix of easy terrain and moderate hills, making it ideal for both beginning and experienced cyclists.
+Rides take place on relatively flat, paved roads and bike lanes, with more undulating terrain when crossing the small hills that separate the Atlantic coast from the rolling interior.
+You will encounter some traffic when entering or exiting historic town centers and along beachside bike paths and lanes.
 Please verify your bike selection for this tour, as it is not always possible to change bikes once you arrive on tour.
 Travel with your friends and family—we can accommodate multiple guests on this self-guided vacation.
 Our 24/7 support system is available as needed.

 Cyclists